The Sisterhood of St Vincent's

 Funds raised go towards nursing research, scholarships, care giving and women’s health.

-- Sarah Kennedy, Founder of The Sisterhood of St Vincent’s
+- Sarah Kennedy, The Sisterhood of St Vincent’s

 We invite you to join us